Determining your plan’s preventive care services

 ACA preventive care services

-Understanding preventive care: list of screening services for adults and children eligible under the ACA.
-This means, as long as you stay in-network and follow your plan's guidelines, it's likely you will pay nothing for these services.
+As long as you stay in-network and follow your plan's guidelines, it's likely you will pay nothing for the services listed within the guide.

 Do you have questions?